tinode/chat/docker/README.md

 7. Run Tinode server:
 	```
-	$ docker run -p 6060:18080 -d --name tinode-srv --network tinode-net tinode-srv
+	$ docker run -p 16060:18080 -d --name tinode-srv --network tinode-net tinode-srv
 	```
-	The port mapping `-p 6060:18080` tells Docker to map container's port 18080 to host's port 6060 making server accessible at http://localhost:6060/.
+	The port mapping `-p 16060:18080` tells Docker to map container's port 18080 to host's port 16060 making server accessible at http://localhost:16060/.
 If you provided a `SNOWFLAKE_UID_KEY` at step 4, you must provide the same key at this step too.
-Otherwise primary key collisions may happen.

-8. Test the installation by pointing your browser to [http://localhost:6060/x/](http://localhost:6060/x/).
+8. Test the installation by pointing your browser to [http://localhost:16060/x/](http://localhost:16060/x/).

 If you want to reset the data in the database, shut down the server container
 ```